Jigs-portpro/data-bridge-ai-clone/README.md

 Data Bridge is a Next.js application designed to help users upload, process, clean, enrich, and export data with the assistance of AI-powered tools.
 It provides an intuitive interface for managing data workflows, from initial upload to final export to target APIs or as CSV files.

+## Key Features

+- **Dynamic Lookup Validation:**
+  - Any lookup configured in the system (and available in context) is automatically supported for validation.
+No code changes are needed for new lookups.
+- **Hybrid AI Auto-Mapping:**
+  - Column mapping uses a hybrid approach: direct normalized (case-insensitive, special-character-agnostic) matches are mapped automatically, and only ambiguous fields are sent to the AI for semantic mapping.
+This ensures robust, intelligent auto-mapping.
+- **Export to API (Row-by-Row with Error Handling):**
+  - Data is exported to the API one row at a time (POST per row).
+  - If a row fails, the error message and row data are captured.
+  - After export, a summary is shown: how many succeeded, how many failed.
+  - Failed rows (with error messages) are displayed in a table and can be downloaded as a CSV (with an 'Error' column).
+  - You can retry only the failed rows with a single click.
+- **Simulate Export to API:**
+  - A separate button allows you to simulate the export (logs payload and endpoint, no network request) for safe dry runs.
+- **Fully Dynamic Entity Support:**
+  - All features work for any entity you add/configure in Setup.
+No code changes are needed for new entities or fields.

 ## Features

 *   **File Upload:**